TGOlson/patchwork/README.md

 <div id='patchwork'></div>
 ```

 And boom - Patchwork.
-Depending on your setting, you might get something like this:
+Depending on your settings, you might get something like this:

 ```html
 <div id="patchwork" style="width: 1301px; height: 411px;">